-Mould illness, and mycotoxins, have been shown to contribute to both functional and structural changes in the gut causing gut problems such as IBS.
+Mould and mycotoxin exposure, have been shown to contribute to both functional and structural changes in the gut causing gut problems such as IBS.

 Other blogs that you might be interested in include: